saksham30404/carbon_companion/README.md

 # Carbon Companion

 A web application designed to help users track and reduce their carbon footprint through personalized recommendations and eco-friendly habit formation.
+Updated on April 14, 2025.

 ## Project Overview